bachuetech/bt_file_cache/README.md

     * Added async functions for all the cache sync functions
 * 0.1.4
     * Validate URL in advance for better error messaging
+* 0.1.5
+    * Added 10 seconds timeout to file download and default user agent

 ## License
 GPL-3.0-only